jabeerni/digital-twins-samples-csharp/topology-export/README.md

-# Topology Loader
+# Topology Export

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Contribute](https://img.shields.io/badge/PR%27s-welcome-brightgreen.svg)](../CONTRIBUTING.md)

-Sample code to load a topology into a Digital Twins instance via management APIs from a YAML file.
+Sample code to export all nodes in a Digital Twins topology via management APIs and outputs the data to a YAML file which can then be used to upload the data into another instance of Digital Twins

 ## Build and Run the Sample